The following article discusses Crunch’s approach to tracking.

-Wave data: discrete, cumulative or continuous?
+Wave data: discrete, cumulative, or continuous?

 Some users work with discrete wave data (either via file upload or direct import).
-There is a different upload/import for Wave 1, Wave, 2, Wave 3.
+There is a different upload/import for Wave 1, Wave, 2, and Wave 3.
 This is the ideal scenario, and fits best with the process outlined below.
 Essentially, each wave is uploaded as a separate dataset and then appended to the master dataset (after alignment work takes place).